 - 4 tablespoons/2 ounces unsalted butter, cut into 8 pieces

 1 1/2 teaspoons water

-Choose a small saucepan and a metal, or heat-proof, glass bowl that fits securely in the top of the pan.
-Put 1/2 to 1-inch of water into the saucepan (test with the bowl in the pan to ensure that the water level does not touch the bottom of the bowl when it's set in the pan.)
-Set the pan over high heat.
+Choose a small saucepan and a metal, or heat-proof, glass bowl that fits securely in the top of the pot.
+Put 1/2 to 1-inch of water into the saucepan (test with the bowl in the pan to ensure that the water level does not touch the bottom of the bowl).
+Remove bowl and set the pot over high heat.
 Once it boils, turn the heat down to keep the water at a bare simmer.

-In the bowl, whisk the egg yolk, 1 1/2 teaspoons of lemon juice, salt, and white pepper until the mixture is uniformly yellow and slightly thickened.
+In the bowl, off the heat, whisk the egg yolk, 1 1/2 teaspoons of lemon juice, salt, and white pepper until the mixture is uniformly yellow and slightly thickened.

 Then add another piece of butter.
 Repeat until all the butter is incorporated.
 The sauce should be thick, smooth, and glossy.

 Whisk in 1 1/2 teaspoons of water.
 Adjust the seasoning, adding more lemon juice if desired.

 Remove the pan from the heat and serve immediately, or it can keep over the hot water for a half-hour or more, provided you whisk it occasionally.